Climate and Average Weather Year Round in Glendale Wisconsin, United States

 Glendale experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.3 months, from June 11 to September 20, during which time the comfort level is muggy, oppressive, or miserable at least 8% of the time.
-The muggiest day of the year is July 29, with muggy conditions 32% of the time.
+The month with the most muggy days in Glendale is July, with 8.6 days that are muggy or worse.

 The least muggy day of the year is February 14, when muggy conditions are essentially unheard of.